 A routine programme from Monday to Friday could be as follows:

 Any public holidays, whether falling on weekdays or weekends, will follow the Saturday/Sunday routine.

 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the volunteer, the time of year and the work that needs to be done.
 The final job description can therefore vary substantially from the above.

 You will stay in a backpackers’ based in The Crags, a rural suburb of greater Plettenberg Bay.
 The backpackers’ is set on a 5-hectare smallholding amidst indigenous forest and open grazing pastures.
-You are accommodated in shared rooms and/or in under-cover luxury Safari bow-tents that come fully equipped with carpets, beds, linen, electric blankets, lights etc. You will, where required, be sharing with one or two other volunteers.
+You are accommodated in shared dorm rooms and/or in under-cover luxury Safari bow-tents that come fully equipped with carpets, beds, linen, electric blankets, lights etc. You will, where required, be sharing with one or up to three other volunteers.
 There are numerous bathrooms for communal access and use.
 The main homestead is equipped with an office, TV lounge, two kitchens plus a large verandah, with a residents’ bar, and two fire-hearths for those chilly nights.
 It is here that guests and hosts gather for social interaction and where evening meals are served for all to enjoy.
 Immediately adjacent is an outdoor braai (BBQ) area, while close by, is a combination plunge pool/hot-tub (the latter fired up for Fridays) plus a golf practice putting green and a proper boule/petanque track where guests soon get to know their co-guests.
 Bedding and towels are provided and your laundry will be regularly done on a wash-and-fold basis by the housekeeper.
 Free WiFi is available at the main homestead area only.

 Santiago from Colombia ()